-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

 As the Google Nest Hub Max has a larger display, it is unsurprisingly a larger device overall too.

-The increase in size makes the Hub Max the better device for viewing content from across the room, while the second generation Nest Hub and original Nest Hub are better suited for a bedside table, for example.
+The increase in size makes the Hub Max the better device for viewing content from across the room, while the second-generation Nest Hub is better suited for a bedside table, for example.

 Sound